qawolf/qawolf/docs/docs/what_is_qa_wolf.md

 ## Why Playwright over Cypress?

 We think Cypress is really cool!
-However they [intentionally](https://docs.cypress.io/guides/references/trade-offs.html#Automation-restrictions) built it for sites you control, not third party sites.
+However, it was [intentionally](https://docs.cypress.io/guides/references/trade-offs.html#Automation-restrictions) built to only run on sites you control.
 This limitation prevents scripting third party sites, a [major feature](TODOFIXLINK) of QA Wolf.

-Cypress in built to run tests in the page.
-This prevents you from testing things that run outside the page: service workers, multiple pages, frames, popup windows, file choosers, iframes, security, permissions, etc.

-For example, the [one window](https://docs.cypress.io/guides/references/trade-offs.html#Multiple-tabs) limitation, prevents testing use cases we encounter in the wild like signing in with Twitter and integrating with a CRM.
+Cypress is also built to run tests in a single page.
+This prevents you from testing things that run outside the page like multiple pages, popup windows, and service workers.
+For example, the [one window](https://docs.cypress.io/guides/references/trade-offs.html#Multiple-tabs) limitation prevents testing scenarios we encounter in the wild like signing in with Twitter and integrating with a CRM.

 Why not stub out those situations?
 You still can - just edit the test code!
 However, stubbing requires a time and maintenance investment that we wanted to be able to opt out of.
 We leave it to you to stub or not stub as you like.

-Playwright supports these complex situations, and running the same tests across Firefox, WebKit, and Chrome flavored browsers.
+In addition to supporting these complex scenarios, Playwright also supports testing on Firefox and WebKit browsers.

 By running our [@qawolf/web](https://github.com/qawolf/qawolf/tree/master/packages/web) code in the browser we get the best of Cypress (fast in the browser) and [Playwright](https://pptr.dev/)/[DevTools](https://chromedevtools.github.io/devtools-protocol/) (rich APIs and well-supported DevTools protocol).

 ## Can you support [some other framework/use case]?

 You can already edit your code to use any node package or framework.

-If you have a use case you would like to support, please [chat](https://gitter.im/qawolf/community) or [email](mailto:jon@qawolf.com) us!
+If you have a particular use case you would like us to support, please [chat](https://gitter.im/qawolf/community) or [email](mailto:jon@qawolf.com) us!

 ## How do I get help?